dart-lang/language/working/macros/feature-specification.md

 ## Introduction

-See the [intro](intro.md) document for the motivation.
-The proposal introduces macros to Dart.
+The [motivation](motivation.md) document has context on why we are looking at static metaprogramming.
+This proposal introduces macros to Dart.
 A **macro declaration** is a user-defined Dart class that implements one or more new built-in macro interfaces.
 These interfaces allow the macro class to introspect over code and then produce new declarations or modify declarations.
 A **macro appplication** tells a Dart implementation to invoke the given macro on the given code.
 We use the existing metadata annotation syntax to apply macros.
+For
-For example:
+example:

 ```dart
 @myCoolMacro